LeonGurin/T3N4CI0US-Escape-2022/README.md

 I am very proud of our result, this is the first top 50 finish in a competition (let alone first top 100 finish)

-I was very happy about this competition result.